Display related settings are configured in the View Configuration panel.

 - Show 3D Bodies (3D mode only) - controls the display of 3D Bodies.
 Use the Shift + Z shortcut to toggle this option on/off at any time when working in 3D mode.
 It also is possible to control the display of each model kind (extruded or generic) using an advanced setting.
 To do this, click the Advanced button on the System - General page of the Preferences dialog.
 In the Advanced Settings dialog, the Legacy.PCB.3DModelsShowMode preference controls the display of model types, supporting the Value - 0 (both), 1 (Generic only), 2 (Extruded only).

 - Object Visibility - as well as controlling the display of objects in the workspace by toggling layers on and off, another approach is to control the visibility and transparency of objects based on their object-type.

 - Visibility - control the visibility of specific object-types by clicking the appropriate visibility icon.
 Click the All Objects visibility icon to toggle the visibility of all objects then enable the visibility of specific object-types.

 - Name - lists all objects that may be adjusted visually.

 - Draft - enable to display that object type as an outline.

-- Transparency - adjust the transparency to make that object type see through.
+- Transparency - adjust the transparency of that object type using the the slider bar or click the value and enter the desired percentage manually between 0 and 100 (0% is fully visible (solid); 100% is fully transparent (invisible)).
 Setting an object to transparent means you can see when one object covers another object, for example, where the end of a track segment meets a pad.